Clinical and Non-clinical Psychology PhD Programs: What’s the Difference?

 What is a non-clinical PhD program in psychology?

 A non-clinical PhD program usually focuses on the knowledge of psychology without the focus of specifically working with clients.
-Usually, non-clinical PhD programs focus on information rather than practice – how the mind works, how humans develop throughout their lives, or even how changing conditions (in the environment, in a community, or in a family) can impact different populations.
-Non-clinical programs also focus on research skills – how to conduct research that contributes to the body of knowledge about psychology.
+Usually, non-clinical PhD programs focus on information rather than practice.
+This includes how the mind works, how humans develop throughout their lives, or even how changing conditions (in the environment, in a community, or in a family) can impact different populations.
+Non-clinical programs also focus on research skills including how to conduct research that contributes to the body of knowledge about psychology.

 Develop New Skills